-- 18. The President will send a letter to the candidate indicating the final decision and will forward all files with positive recommendations to the Board of Trustees prior to their final meeting of the academic year.
-The Board of Trustees will vote to ratify the decision of the President. - 19.
+- 17. The President will send a letter to the candidate indicating the final decision and will forward all files with positive recommendations to the Board of Trustees prior to their final meeting of the academic year.
+The Board of Trustees will vote to ratify the decision of the President. - 18.
 After the Board of Trustees meets, the external letters of review will be removed from the candidate's file and stored in the Provost's Office.
-Candidates will be notified by the Provost to retrieve their files from the Provost's Office. - 20.
+Candidates will be notified by the Provost to retrieve their files from the Provost's Office. - 19.
 A faculty member may appeal a decision through the faculty grievance procedure only in cases of procedural errors not caused by the grievant, or failure of notice of opportunity to be heard (5.3 Faculty Grievance Procedure).
-Cases of alleged violation of anti-discrimination laws pertaining to federally protected categories will be referred to the EEO Officer (as per University Policy HREO-107 Equal Employment Opportunity).
+Cases of alleged violation of anti-discrimination laws pertaining to federally protected categories will be referred to the EEO Officer (as per University Policy UNIV-HREO-444 Equal Employment Opportunity).

-6.6 Promotion to Senior Instructor and Senior Teaching Lecturer
+6.7 Promotion to Senior Instructor and Senior Teaching Lecturer

 - 1. No change will be made to the promotion regulations described herein except by a simple majority vote of the full voting membership of the faculty of the University, by recommendation of the Provost, President, and final approval by the Board of Trustees. - 2.
 Instructors are eligible to apply for promotion to Senior Instructor after six years of employment at that title. - 3.
 A Teaching Lecturer may be identified as a candidate for Senior Teaching Lecturer by recommendation of the Department Chair and Dean after a minimum of six years of service at the title of Teaching Lecturer or higher.
 At the time of recommendation for candidacy, the Teaching Lecturer must specify in writing that she/he intends to seek promotion within two calendar weeks beginning on the date of recommendation.
 Candidates who intend to seek promotion will be provided with copies of the College and Departmental criteria and guidelines for promotion.
 A letter of expectations including any changes in teaching load and service requirements will be drafted by the Dean and Department Chair and provided to the candidate.
-The voting rights of the candidate will be determined by Departmental and College policies.
-Candidates will not have voting rights at the University level. - 4.
+The voting rights of the candidate will be determined by Departmental and College policies. - 4.
 The Provost, in consultation with the Deans, will establish and publish a calendar of dates relevant to promotion to Senior Instructor/Senior Teaching Lecturer for the academic year and distribute it to the eligible faculty members no later than the first Friday in September each year.
 The Department Chair and Dean of each College will provide their eligible faculty members with a written summary of the College/ Departmental criteria, the internal College/Departmental deadlines, and a copy of the College/Department promotion guidelines at that time.
-The deadline for submission of the files from the candidates will be no later than the second Friday in February for consideration for the respective academic year. - 5.
-Candidates for promotion to Senior Instructor/Senior Teaching Lecturer will be responsible for preparing an application file that contains all of the following materials in the proper order:
+The deadline for submission of the files from the candidates will be no later than the second Friday in February for consideration for the respective academic year.